samelstob/notes/management-notes/database/oracle-parallel-execution.md

 * Each DFO tree is identified by the TQ number before the comma e.g. Q1, or TQ1
-* Most plans have one DFO tree (and this is generally what you want for simplicity).
-If you do have multiple DFO trees you might end up with more parallel slave sets active at the same time than expected.
+* Most plans have one DFO tree (and this is generally what you want for as there are complications with multiple DFO trees).
+  - If you do have multiple DFO trees you might end up with more parallel slave sets active at the same time than expected.
 * Each DFO tree is optimised separately, has it's own parallel slave sets assigned, and can have it's own degree
 * 12c has improvements to eliminate situations where multiple DFO trees are